swilsonmedia/fred/docs/git/checkout/README.md

 ## Checkout

-The checkout command reduces a few common GIT commands into a single command.
+The checkout command reduces a few common GIT commands into one.

 ### Usage